tuanpmt/esp_mqtt/README.md

 # Scripting
 The esp_uMQTT_broker comes with a build-in scripting engine.
 A script enables the ESP not just to act as a passive broker but to react on events (publications and timing events) and to send out its own items.

 Here is a demo of a script to give you an idea of the power of the scripting feature.
 This script controls a Sonoff switch module.
 It connects to a remote MQTT broker and in parallel offers locally its own.
 On both brokers it subscribes to a topic named '/martinshome/switch/1/command', where it receives commands, and it publishes the topic '/martinshome/switch/1/status' with the current state of the switch relay.
 It understands the commands 'on','off', 'toggle', and 'blink'.
 Blinking is realized via a timer event.
 Local status is stored in the two variables $1 (switch state) and $2 (blinking on/off).
-The 'on gpio_interrupt' clause reacts on pressing the pushbutton of the Sonnoff and simply  toggle the switch (and stops blinking).
+The 'on gpio_interrupt' clause reacts on pressing the pushbutton of the Sonnoff and simply toggles the switch (and stops blinking).
 The last two 'on clock' clauses implement a daily on and off period:

 ```
 % Config params, overwrite any previous settings from the commandline